e-kwsm/ompi/docs/tuning-apps/mpi-io.rst

 time stamps as the main criteria.

-The component has certain limitations and restrictions, such as its relience on the synchronization clocks on the individual cluster nodes to determine the order between entries in the final file, which might lead to some deviations compared to the actual calling sequence.
+The component has certain limitations and restrictions, such as its reliance on the synchronization clocks on the individual cluster nodes to determine the order between entries in the final file, which might lead to some deviations compared to the actual calling sequence.